 |Spring, Fall, Academic Year

-UofSC's exchange program at Aarhus University (AU) is designed to expose American students to Danish life and culture.
+USC's exchange program at Aarhus University (AU) is designed to expose American students to Danish life and culture.
 The university was founded in 1928 and today it has several world class research fields.
 Aarhus University is a top ten university among universities founded within the past 100 years.
 It has a long tradition of partnerships with some of the world's best research institutions and university networks.
 AU has a strong commitment to the development of society that is realized through its collaboration with government agencies and institutions and the business community.
 Around 12 percent of AU’s 40,000 students are international, representing over 120 nationalities.
-UofSC applicants will study alongside other international and local Danish students.
+USC applicants will study alongside other international and local Danish students.
 Danes were recently ranked as one of the best non-native English speakers in the world, so it is easy for international students to get along in Denmark even if they don’t speak Danish and AU offers courses in English.

-Cost: UofSC resident tuition rates + in-country costs
+Cost: USC resident tuition rates + in-country costs

 Requirements: 3.0 GPA

 The standard of living is high and the economy typically performs above the European average in Denmark.
-Accommodation, food, transport and leisure are therefore relatively expensive in Denmark compared to many other countries.
+Accommodation, food, transport, and leisure are therefore relatively expensive in Denmark compared to many other countries.
 AU estimates that students should budget approximately €1,000 per month in expenses.

-To see courses UofSC students have taken at this university, please reference the Registrar's Course Equivalency Table.
+To see courses USC students have taken at this university in the past, please reference the Registrar's Course Equivalency Table.

 Aarhus University hosts a number of events throughout the semester.
 Along with academic debates and lectures, ranging from local faculty level to university wide, AU also holds a number of social events for both international and Danish students throughout the year.
 On top of these events, there are several clubs and organizations through Aarhus University that students can become a part of, many of which operate in both Danish and English

-Per university policy, all UofSC students will be charged emergency medical, evacuation and repatriation insurance for their time abroad.
+Per university policy, all USC students will be charged for emergency medical, evacuation and repatriation insurance of for their time abroad.
 Students will be enrolled in this insurance by the education abroad office prior to their departure.
 Contact the Education Abroad Office for more details.